dtian09/Optimization-of-Neural-Network-Architectures/README.md

 Constraint-based genetic algorithm (CBGA) (find optimal 2-layer network architectures with < 37 inputs and mini_nodes to max_nodes in each layer),

-A methodology to select a minimum training set using Short-time Fourier Transform (STFT) (STFT is used to select the most representative training patterns).
+A methodology to select a minimum training set using Short-time Fourier Transform (STFT) (STFT is used to select the most representative training patterns from a training set).

 The Matlab Neural Network Toolbox 2017 and the Genetic Algorithm Toolbox of the University Sheffield (http://codem.group.shef.ac.uk/index.php/ga-toolbox) were used to implement the algorithms.
 To run these algorithms on a computer, these toolboxes must be installed on the computer.
 CBRS and CBGA were implemented using Matlab, java and ECLiPSe constraint logic programming system (http://eclipseclp.org/).
 Therefore, java and ECLiPSe must also be installed on the computer.